Paul M. Schwartz

-Paul Schwartz (born 1959) is an expert in information privacy law.
+Paul Schwartz (born 1959) is an American legal scholar who specializes in information privacy law.
 He is the Jefferson E. Peyser Professor at the UC Berkeley School of Law and a director of the Berkeley Center for Law and Technology.
-He is the former Anita and Stuart Subotnick Professor of Law at Brooklyn Law School, from 1998 to 2004.
+He was formerly the Anita and Stuart Subotnick Professor of Law at Brooklyn Law School from 1998 to 2004.

 Schwartz has written many books, including the leading casebook Information Privacy Law, and the distilled guide Privacy Law Fundamentals, each with Daniel Solove.
-Over 50 of his articles have appeared in journals such as the Harvard Law Review, Yale Law Journal, Stanford Law Review, and Chicago Law Review.
-Fluent in German, he also contributes to German legal reviews.

-Schwartz is the recipient of various awards and fellowships from different foundations, including the American Academy in Berlin, the German Marshall Fund in Brussels, Alexander von Humboldt Foundation, and Fulbright Foundation.

-Schwartz has been quoted by media outlets including Forbes, the New York Times, the Washington Post, the Wall Street Journal.

 Research and teaching

-Schwartz's research centers around the legal and policy implications of data mining, security breaches, and spyware.
+Schwartz's research centres around the legal and policy implications of data mining, security breaches, and spyware.
 Together with Daniel J. Solove, Schwartz has re-introduced and systematized the concept of personally identifiable information in privacy law.
 A special focus of his work has been comparative law and differences in the privacy law of the European Union and the United States.
 He teaches information privacy, intellectual property, and tort law.